Online Survey Design

 Keep length of the survey short

 Less is more when it comes to survey questions.
 This allows respondents to focus properly on the survey and lowers the chance of fatigue, which lessens result quality.
 We recommended writing between 10 to 14 questions with a maximum survey length of 15 minutes.
-Consider creating several short surveys to get Quick Feedback on a variety of research topics with optimal results.
+Consider creating several short surveys to get insights on a variety of research topics with optimal results.

 Speak the right language